 - Artwork at Ernest Johnson Reserve ‘The Goal Keeper’ South Perth – 2017

-- Artwork in Claremont Apartments – 2018
+- Artwork at Claremont on the Park Apartments – 2018